headshed-dev/nanowrimo-23/pages/security___operating-system.md

-- I remember thinking way back when the internet was still what we called 'the world wide wait' that security would be something I'd need to spe
+- I remember thinking way back when the internet was still what we called 'the world wide wait' that security would be something I'd need to spend more time on at a later time.
+I would be better spending my time learning my craft so to speak.
+This was born out of a mixture of naievety but above all